Microscopic origin of quantum supersonic phenomenon in one dimension

 \paragraph{The model and exact solution.} We consider the 1D two-component Bose gas described by the Hamiltonian

 for $N$ bosons of the same mass $m$ with two internal spin states $\sigma=\uparrow,\downarrow$ confined to a 1D system of length $L$ via a $\delta$-function potential.
 Where $\hat{\Psi}_{\sigma}(x)$ is the field operator of the bosons with pseudo-spin $\sigma$.
 The interaction strength $c=-2/a_{\rm 1D}$ is tunable via an effective 1D scattering length $a_{\rm 1D}$ \cite{Olshanii_PRL_1998}.
-We will use the dimensionless interaction strength $\gamma=cL/N$ in the following discussions.
-For convenience, we let $2m=\hbar =1$.
+We will use the dimensionless interaction strength $\gamma=cL/N$ and set $2m=\hbar =1$ in our discussions.
 The model (\ref {Hamiltonian}) was solved \cite{Li-YQ:2003} by means of the nested BA \cite{CNYang1967PRL,Sutherland1968PRL} for arbitrary $M$ down-spins, also see \cite{Guan-Batchelor-Takahashi}.
-Using species selective atomic systems, the related models were studied experimentally on quantum transport \cite{Palzer:2009}, dynamics of impurities \cite{Catani:2012} and Bloch oscillation \cite{Meinert:2017}.
-The eigen functions of the model (\ref{Hamiltonian}) can be written as the BA wave function \cite{Li-YQ:2003} determined by $N$ wave numbers $\{k_i\}$ with $i=1,2,\cdots,N$ and $M$ spin rapidities $\{\lambda_\alpha \}$ with $\alpha=1,2,\cdots,M$ satisfying the BA equations
+Using species selective atomic systems, the related models were studied experimentally on novel quantum impurity dynamics \cite{Palzer:2009,Catani:2012,Meinert:2017}.
+The eigenfunction of the model (\ref{Hamiltonian}) can be given by the BA wave function \cite{Li-YQ:2003} determined by $N$ wave numbers $\{k_i\}$ with $i=1,\cdots,N$ and $M$ spin rapidities $\{\lambda_\alpha \}$ with $\alpha=1,\cdots,M$ satisfying the BA equations

 where $\theta(x)={2{\mathrm{atan}}(x/c)}$.
 The quantum numbers are integers or half-integers, $I_j\in \mathds{Z}+{\frac{N-M-1}{2}}$, $J_\alpha\in\{-{\frac{N-M-1}{2}},-\frac{N-M-1}{2}+1,\cdots,{\frac{N-M-1}{2}} \}$.
 For a given set of quantum numbers $\{\boldsymbol{I}_N, \boldsymbol{J}_M\}$, the Eqs. (\ref{BAE}) determine the highest weight and non-highest weight states $\ket{\boldsymbol{I}_N, \boldsymbol{J}_M,\ell} =(\hat S^-)^\ell \ket{\boldsymbol{I}_N, \boldsymbol{J}_M,0}$ with $\ell = 0$ and $\ell = 1,\cdots,N-2M$, respectively, see Supplemental material (SM) \cite{SM}.
 The energy and momentum of the model are given by